 When you finish that, you need to get an Officer in Charge of Navigational Watch (OIC-NW) License.

-As long as you have a degree of BSMT complete with diploma and TOR, you are on the path of becoming a Captain.
-This include ratings like AB, bosun or OS.
+As long as you have a degree in BSMT complete with a diploma and TOR, you are on the path to becoming a Captain.
+This includes ratings like AB, bosun, or OS.

 Those experiences won’t make you become a ship captain.